 Basic Cancer Terms

 This is your guide to standard terms used by clinicians and other health-care professionals.
-Learn these terms below to help keep from getting lost in the medical jargon!
+Learn these terms to better communicate with your health care team.

 Adenosquamous Carcinoma: A type of cancer that contains two types of cells: squamous cells (thin, flat cells that line certain organs) and gland-like cells.